apache/causeway-site/content/intro/getting-started/ide/intellij.md

 > * setting up [IntelliJ and JRebel](../../../other/jrebel.html).
 >

 We highly recommend that you develop your Isis application using an IDE.
 Isis is built with Maven, and all modern IDEs can import Maven projects.
-One of the most popular IDEs is [IntelliJ](http://jetbrains.com/intellij), offering either a paid-for "Ultimate" edition or a free-to-use Community edition.
+One of the most popular IDEs is [IntelliJ IDEA](http://www.jetbrains.com/idea/), offering either a paid-for "Ultimate" edition or a free-to-use Community edition.
 Either will do for Isis development.

 If using the [JDO Objectstore](../../../components/objectstores/jdo/about.html) (the default if using the [simple](../simple-archetype.html) or [quickstart](../quickstart-archetype.html) archetypes), then the development environment must be configured such that the Java bytecode can be enhanced by a [JDO enhancer](http://db.apache.org/jdo/enhancement.html).
 When working in IntelliJ, then JDO enhancement is most easily done by leveraging the Maven configuration.
 We do this by executing the `mvn compile` goal in the dom project, prior to running the application.